rkoeninger/ShenScript/README.md

   * Speed up web load time (currently 30-60s).
 Pre-generate environment state (?).
   * Pre-supply async I/O primitives.
   * Smaller deployable package (?).

-## Prior Art

-This library is attempt to improve on the existing [shen-js](https://github.com/gravicappa/shen-js) project by [Ramil Farkhshatov](https://github.com/gravicappa). shen-js implements its own KLVM on top of JS, allowing it to handle deep recursion without stack overflow and simulate synchronous I/O.

-> more complicated, generates inscrutible code and outputs a large .js file (\~12MB uncompressed).
-On the other hand, shen-js actually works.

-> Despite being only 90% of the way to completion, I think ShenScript can still be useful so long as you don't want to run the REPL or your computation doesn't push the limits of recursion or performance.
-Typical JS development should be doable, but only beta testing will show for sure.

 ## Prerequisites